Mohand al-Shehri

-Mohand Muhammed Fayiz al-Shehri (مهند الشهري, or Alshehri; May 7, 1979 – September 11, 2001) was a Saudi terrorist who was a member of al-Qaeda.
-He was one of five al-Qaeda members who hijacked United Airlines Flight 175 and crashed it into the World Trade Center in New York City as part of the September 11 attacks (9/11).
+Mohand Muhammed Fayiz al-Shehri (مهند محمد فايز الشهري, or Alshehri; May 7, 1979 – September 11, 2001) was a Saudi terrorist who was a member of al-Qaeda.
+He was one of five al-Qaeda members who hijacked United Airlines Flight 175 and crashed it into the South Tower of the World Trade Center in New York City as part of the September 11 attacks.

 In early 2000, after dropping out of college in Saudi Arabia, al-Shehri left the country to fight in Chechnya amidst the Second Chechen War.
 He probably visited al-Qaeda training camps in Afghanistan.
 After joining al-Qaeda, he was chosen to participate in a series of coordinated terrorist attacks against the United States, which involved 19 men hijacking four American commercial flights to crash them into various targets.
 In October 2000, al-Shehri obtained a travel visa to be able to enter the U.S., and arrived in the country in May 2001.

-On September 11, 2001, al-Shehri and a team led by Marwan al-Shehhi took control of Flight 175, scheduled to fly from Boston to Los Angeles, and flew it into the South Tower of the World Trade Center complex.
-The impact caused the tower to collapse, killing hundreds. al-Shehri is not related to Wail al-Shehri or Waleed al-Shehri, hijackers of American Airlines Flight 11 on 9/11.
+On September 11, 2001, al-Shehri and his group of hijackers, led by Marwan al-Shehhi, took control of Flight 175, scheduled to fly from Boston to Los Angeles, and flew it into the South Tower of the World Trade Center complex.
+The impact caused the tower to collapse, killing hundreds. al-Shehri is not related to Wail al-Shehri or Waleed al-Shehri, hijackers of American Airlines Flight 11, during the attacks.